Islandora/documentation/docs/user-documentation/metadata.md

 !!! tip "Configuring who can view specific fields"
     With the **Field Permissions** module (enabled with the Starter Site), you can configure that only certain roles may view a specific field.
+This does not happen on the "Manage Form Display" page; rather, it is accessed from the "Manage Fields" page.

+### Field Report

+The [**Field Report**](https://www.drupal.org/project/field_report) contributed module, included with the Islandora Starter Site, provides an overview of the configuration of fields on each bundle.
+It can be accessed at **Reports** >> **Field List** >> **Field Report** (`/admin/reports/fields/field-report`).

+!!! tip
+    The Field Report module does not list the repeatability, cardinality, or target bundles of fields.
+    The Robertson Library at UPEI developed a forked version,  [Metadata Field Report](https://github.com/roblib/metadata_field_report), that does this and also provides a downloadable CSV of the field configurations for each bundle.

 ## Field Types